felix2000jp/clean-architecture-template/README.md

 the way docker containers' networking works.

 Also, in this project I am using the Options pattern.
-In the **core** project inside the folder **Settings** you can see some example settings classes that describe different configuration sections.
+In the **core** project inside the folder **Settings** you can see some example classes that describe different configuration sections.
+When adding a new **Settings class** make sure it inherits from **Settings abstract class** and its name has the suffix *Settings*.

 ## CI/CD